Emma Slade: Buddhism

-In 2015, Slade founded Opening Your Heart, an organisation benefiting Bhutanese children.
+In 2015, Slade founded Opening Your Heart to Bhutan, an organisation benefiting Bhutanese children.
 It became an official British charity the following year.
-Their first project included installing cold showers and toilets in the local monastery and improving education facilities in the rural village of Meritsemo.
-Opening Your Heart focuses on providing access to and training to ensure safe healthcare and education, and disability aids.
-They also organise educational projects.
+Their first project included installing cold showers and toilets in the local monastery and improving education facilities in the rural village of Meritsemo, in Chukha.
+Opening Your Heart focuses on providing access to and training to ensure safe healthcare and education, disability aids and educational projects.
 The proceeds from Slade's autobiography entirely benefit the charity.
 She was invited to a reception hosted by the King and Queen of Bhutan at the Taj Tashi Hotel in Thimphu in April 2016, where she met the Duke and Duchess of Cambridge.

-Slade's autobiography, Set Free: A Life-Changing Journey From Banking to Buddhism in Bhutan, was released in 2017 by Summersdale Publishers.
-She also served as the voice for the audio book.
-As a public speaker, Slade has given talks internationally, including at the Foreign Correspondents' Club in Hong Kong and the Sevenoaks School in Kent for a TEDx Talk in 2017 and the Oxford Human Rights Festival in 2018.
-In 2017, she appeared on Clare Balding's Sunday morning Radio 2 Show, Davina Hour with Davina McCall, and Nicky Campbell's Big Questions.
-She was also the subject of a short film called Happiness by the Dalai Lama Centre for Compassion in Oxford.
+As a public speaker, Slade has given talks internationally, including at the Foreign Correspondents' Club in Hong Kong, a TEDx Talk in 2017, and at the Oxford Human Rights Festival in 2018.
+She was the subject of a short film called Happiness by the Dalai Lama Centre for Compassion in Oxford.
 She was awarded the Points of Light Award from the British Prime Minister in 2017 for her service in Bhutan and was shortlisted for the Asian Voice Charity Award for "Most Inspiring Individual in Charity" in 2018.

 Personal life

 Slade was in a long-term relationship with an English sculptor that ended in 2005, when she was informed she was unable to have children.
 She moved back to London to continue in the banking sector and had a brief relationship with another CFA, after which she found she was pregnant.
 Their son Oscar was born in September 2006.
-As of 2018, Slade lives in Whitstable, where she teaches yoga and meditation and manages Opening Your Heart.
+As of 2018, Slade lives in Whitstable, where she teaches yoga and meditation and manages her charity.
 She travels regularly to Bhutan.